 - Send something of value to a hot prospect (weekly)

-- Publish a post on Publisher (weekly or bi-monthly)
+- Publish a post on LinkedIn Publisher (weekly, bi-monthly or monthly)

 You can see in the example, it is important to include how often the task should be completed.
 It might be daily, weekly, monthly or another defined period of time.

 As you become more comfortable and develop an efficient workflow that is not consuming all of your allotted time, you might decide to add another platform to your daily list.

 In some cases, you may be able to add a third or more platforms to your daily activities, just remember more is not always better.
 To get the best results from each platform, make sure you set aside enough time for engagement (which can be hard to predict) such as answering questions, replying to comments and having engaging conversations with your community.